 Although traffic patterns change somewhat from year to year, the following is general information about specific ports you can use these to make your plans.

-- This will be the busiest border crossing in Washington.
-Consider using Pacific Highway (Blaine / Surrey truck crossing); Lynden / Aldergrove or Sumas / Abbotsford-Huntingdon.
+The Peace Arch port will be the busiest border crossing between Washington and British Columbia.
+Consider using Pacific Highway (Blaine / Surrey truck crossing) or Lynden / Aldergroveor Sumas / Abbotsford-Huntingdon.